Palomita2222/Palomita2222/README.md

 ![Visual Studio Code](https://img.shields.io/badge/-Visual%20Studio%20Code-333333?style=flat&logo=visual-studio-code&logoColor=007ACC)

 <p align="left">
   ⭐ Hacking: <strong> Im a network and website hacker.
 I can do undetectable MITM attacks, sniffing and data collecting.
-On the other hand, I can also do XSS injection for websites.</strong></p>
+On the other hand, I can also do XSS injection for websites, and DOS attacks to either websites and networks.</strong></p>
   <p>⭐ Coding: <strong> I can program in python at a high level and code custom and useful programs for individuals, and companies.
 (Im open for offers, contact info in desc).</p>